athar1001/social-linked-data-project/README.md

 Step 2.
 Enable Curl library from php.ini file.
 Restart the server.

 Step 3.
-Download or clone the folder in document root directory.
+Download or clone the sportsfolk (https://github.com/mayusuf/sportsfolk) in document root directory.

 Step 4.
 Import the “sportsfolk.sql” file from db folder.